stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 me his tale.
 When twilight came I had vaguely wished some clouds would gather, for an odd timidity about the deep skyey voids above had crept into my soul.

   Do not ask me for my opinion.
-I do not know&mdash;that is all.
-There was no one but Ammi to question; for Arkham people will not talk about the strange days, and all three professors who saw the a&euml;rolite and its coloured globule are dead.
-There were other globules&mdash;depend upon that.
+I do not know--that is all.
+There was no one but Ammi to question; for Arkham people will not talk about the strange days, and all three professors who saw the aërolite and its coloured globule are dead.
+There were other globules--depend upon that.
 One must have fed itself and escaped, and probably there was another which was too late.
-No doubt it is still down the well&mdash;I know there was something wrong with the sunlight I saw above that miasmal brink.
+No doubt it is still down the well--I know there was something wrong with the sunlight I saw above that miasmal brink.
 The rustics say the blight creeps an inch a year, so perhaps there is a kind of growth or nourishment even now.
 But whatever daemon hatchling is there, it must be tethered to something or else it would quickly spread.
 Is it fastened to the roots of